AdaCore/gnatstudio/docs/users_guide/environment.rst

 *GPS_MEMORY_MONITOR*
   .. index:: GPS_MEMORY_MONITOR

-  If set, GPS adds special code on every allocation and deallocation to make it possible to check where the largest amount of memory is allocated using the `GPS.debug_memory_usage` python command.
+  If set, GPS adds special code on every allocation and deallocation to make it possible to check where the largest amount of memory is allocated using the :command:`GPS.debug_memory_usage` python command.
 Setting this variable will slow GPS down.

 .. _Files:

 Files
 =====

-:file:`$HOME/.gps`
+* :file:`$HOME/.gps`
   .. index:: Windows
   .. index:: HOME

   GPS state directory.
-Defaults to :file:`C:\.gps` under Windows systems if the `HOME` or `USERPROFILE` environment variables are not defined.
+Defaults to :file:`C:\.gps` under Windows systems if the :command:`HOME` or :command:`USERPROFILE` environment variables are not defined.

 .. index:: log file
 .. _log_file:

-:file:`$HOME/.gps/log`
+* :file:`$HOME/.gps/log`

   Log file automatically created by GPS.
 When GPS is running, it creates a file :file:`log.<pid>`, where :file:`<pid>` is the GPS process id, so